microsoft/PowerToys/src/modules/cmdpal/doc/initial-sdk-spec/initial-sdk-spec.md

   bodies to show their details by default.
 So it would set `ShowDetails = false`.
 If the user activates the automatic "Show details" action, then the github action can then fetch the body and show it.

+Each item in the list may also provide `TextToSuggest`.
+This serves a similar purpose to `result.QueryTextDisplay` in the original PowerToys Run API.
+When provided, DevPal will use that text to provide a suggested search query to the user.
+The user can accept that suggestion with a single keypress, and DevPal will then set the `SearchText` on the page to that `TextToSuggest`.
+This is especially useful for dynamic lists, to easily populate the entire `SearchText` as the user navigates the list.

+Consider the Windows Registry command.
+When the page is initially loaded, it displays only the top-level registry keys (`HKEY_CURRENT_USER`, `HKEY_LOCAL_MACHINE`, etc).
+If the user types `HKC`, the command will filter the results down to just `HKEY_CURRENT_USER`, `HKEY_CLASSES_ROOT` and `HKEY_CURRENT_CONFIG`.
+However, if the user at this point taps the right-arrow key, DevPall will use the `TextToSuggest` from the `HKEY_CURRENT_USER` `ListItem` to fill the `SearchText` with `"HKEY_CURRENT_USER\"`.
+The extension will then be notified of this change to the search text, and can now return results nested under `HKEY_CURRENT_USER\`.

 An example list page for the Hacker News extension: